 We strategically chose our entrees.
 Chris and I never order the same dish when we go to a restaurant.
 It just doesn’t make sense when we always end up sharing.
 We both want to get to try something else on the menu and are secretly hoping that the other will choose our backup option.

-I chose the duck a l’Orange, consisting of a confit leg, pan roasted breast, an orange sauce, sauteed spinach, and even a few roasted potatoes.
+I chose the duck a l’Orange, consisting of a confit leg, pan roasted breast, an orange sauce, sautéed spinach, and even a few roasted potatoes.
 Both preparations of the duck were fantastic and tender.
 I especially loved the crispy skin on the breast.
-I have dabbled in cooking duck myself.
-I can get a good crispy skin, but this preparation took it to the next level.
 The skin was both crispy and juicy.
-I have not achieved that level of lusciousness on duck breast yet.
 Given that this was a French preparation, I have a feeling that butter had a large role in this consistency.

 Chris chose the Moroccan braised lamb neck served with harissa and couscous.
 This was my backup entree, so I am glad Chris chose it.
 I think I also ordered his backup entree, meaning we both got everything we wanted.

 This lamb was out of this world.
 It was so tender that it was hard to believe it was ever muscle.
-I am always amazed how people get lamb to be so tender.
-Lamb is a tough piece of meat, and it easily gets overcooked.
-However, a slow braise can result in the most precious piece of meat you’ll find in your life.
 In my opinion, there is no better meat than a tender piece of lamb, and this one fit that description perfectly.
 I think it can be said that we were both satisfied with our entrees.

 We both thought the plastic crown was a bit over the top.
 It was intended for the person who finds the golden almond inside the cake.
 Chris pushed the almond my way, and even had me put on the crown.
 I wanted Chris to wait to take my picture until I got the puff pastry crumbs off my face, but he clearly did not.